Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Discussions

 \subsection{Ablation Study}

-To evaluate the contribution of our innovations to the overall performance of the model and eliminate interference from other factors, we delete key modules and perform logical adjustments to set up several variant experiments.
+To evaluate the contribution of our innovations to the overall performance of the model and minimize interference from external factors, we remove key modules and make logical modifications to set up several variant experiments.

-\textbf{BiMoRec $w/o$ A}: In this variant, we delete the pre-training module, which means not using the model's 3D modality data.
-Like previous work, we use the molecular SMILES strings as the input to the graph neural network to construct the molecular structure and its substructure embeddings.
+\textbf{BiMoRec $w/o$ T}: In this variant, we remove the pre-training module, thereby omitting the use of the model's 3D modality data.
+As with prior approaches, we use the SMILES string of molecules to construct graph data as input for the graph neural network, to generate embeddings of the molecular structure and its substructures.

-\textbf{BiMoRec $w/o$ B}: We eliminate the Substructure-Patient Interaction Distillation module in this variant, removing the interaction between substructures and a single patient visit.
-Instead, we rely solely on the patient's latest physical condition to interact with the single visit representation, and finally obtain the weights of the medication substructures.
+\textbf{BiMoRec $w/o$ E}: In this variant, we removed the molecular multi-step enhancement module, thereby eliminating the interaction between molecules and single patient visits, along with intermolecular and latest visit enhancements.
+Instead, we used aggregated patient representations derived from comprehensive patient histories to identify the required molecules, which were then transformed into probabilities for generating medication recommendations.

-\textbf{BiMoRec $w/o$ A+B}: We simultaneously remove both the pre-training module and the Substructure-Patient Interaction Distillation module.
-This variant neither integrates the dual modalities of molecular representation nor interacts with the patient's single representation, relying entirely on the relationships between medications, diseases, and surgeries in patient visits to make recommendations.
+\textbf{BiMoRec $w/o$ T+E}: In this variant, we concurrently remove both the pre-training module and the molecular multi-step enhancement module.
+This variant does not integrate the dual modalities of molecular representation, nor does it interact with the patient's single representation, relying solely on the relationships between medications, diseases, and procedures in patient visits to make recommendations.